 14. My parents never put pressure on me.
 My father often told me that my school grades are my grades.
 He said I should take more pride in them than anyone.
 As a result, I felt comfortable to be myself and do my best.
 It was easy to make my parents proud.

 16. My father taught me how to be present for people in their time of need.
 My father went to great lengths to be present for sick relatives and friends and for their family in the aftermath of their passing.
-He taught me that after everyone has gone home and resumed their lives is when those suffering from loss need support the most.
+He taught me that people suffering from loss still need support after everyone has resumed their lives.

 17. My parents taught me how to be organized, make lists, and be proactive.
 I still make lists as a result of their example.
 Their advice to stay organized and avoid procrastination formed lifetime habits that have served me well.